coleifer/peewee/docs/peewee/querying.rst

     this is fun
     look at this picture of my food

-In addition to returning model instances, :py:class:`Select` queries can return dictionaries, tuples and namedtuples.
+In addition to returning model instances, :class:`Select` queries can return dictionaries, tuples and namedtuples.
 Depending on your use-case, you may find it easier to work with rows as dictionaries, for example: